Wamena

-Wamena is a town and the capital of the Indonesian province of Highland Papua.
+Wamena, also known as the District of Wamena (Distrik Wamena), is a large town in the Western New Guinea region of Indonesia.
 It also serves as the seat of Jayawijaya Regency.
-It is the largest town in Indonesian Papua's highlands, in the Baliem Valley and had a population of 64,967 at the 2020 Census.
-Wamena is the urban centre of a rural area housing highland Papua's highest concentration of population, with over 300,000 people inhabiting the Baliem Valley and surrounding areas.
-These people belong to a number of related ethnic groups, the most prominent of which are Dani, Lani and Yali.
+It is the largest town in the province of Highland Papua, located in the Baliem Valley and had a population of 64,967 in the 2020 Census; the official estimate in mid 2023 was 66,080.
+Wamena is the urban centre of a rural area housing Highland Papua's highest concentration of population, with over 300,000 people inhabiting the Baliem Valley and surrounding areas.
+These people belong to several related ethnic groups, the most prominent of which are the Dani, Lani, and Yali.

-The town is also home to the Persiwa Wamena football team, who play in Indonesia's premier league.
+The town is also home to the Persiwa Wamena football team, which played in the Indonesian Super League until the early 2010s.